-I’m pleased to share another story from Kelly Burch.
-We first met Kelly when she shared her stopover in Dubai en route to Australia to visit her husband and family, and here is her story of that trip.
-We are no strangers to road trips now, but a two-week road trip with a baby and extended family sounds like an amazing (and sometimes challenging!) adventure!
+I’m pleased to share Kelly Burch’s story of her family’s Eastern Canada Road Trip.
+We first met Kelly when she shared her stopover in Dubai while en route to Australia to visit her husband and family.
+(Here is her story of that trip).

-Despite growing up in New England, I had only been to Canada once, on a quick trip to visit a friend’s family in rural Quebec.
-When my Australian in-laws visited last September we decided that instead of doing the tourist sites in Boston or New York, which they had done before, we would visit Canada.
-That’s how the whole family –my 15-month- old daughter, husband, and mother and father-in- law ended up road tripping 1400 miles through Canada and New England over two weeks.
+Despite growing up in New England, I had only been to Canada once.
+It was a quick trip to visit a friend’s family in rural Quebec.
+When my Australian in-laws were visiting we decided that, instead of doing the tourist sites in Boston or New York (which they had done before) we would visit Canada.
+That’s how the whole family (my husband, 15-month-old daughter, and mother- and father-in- law) road tripped 1400 miles through Canada and New England over two weeks.

 Here’s how the trip unfolded:

-Eastern Canada Road Trip Day One: Setting Out
+Eastern Canada Road Trip Day 1: Setting Out

 After loading up the car we set out from our small city in New Hampshire to Montreal.
 The drive is about four hours, so we planned to stop for lunch in Burlington Vermont, which is about half way.
 In Burlington, we strolled along the Church Street Marketplace, which is a brick-paved street dotted with small shops and national brands.

-We walked down to the waterfront of Lake Champlain, stopping at the Echo Lake Aquarium and Science Center where our toddler delighted in seeing the native fish and playing with the water displays.
-After eating lunch at The Skinny Pancake – a Burlington original with the best crepes you can ever imagine – we set out for Canada.
-Crossing the border on interstate 89 was incredibly simple, and we were in Montreal by dusk.
+We walked down to the waterfront of Lake Champlain, stopping at the Echo Lake Aquarium and Science Center.
+Our toddler was delighted seeing the native fish and playing with the water displays.
+After eating lunch at The Skinny Pancake– a Burlington original with the best crepes you can ever imagine – we set out for Canada.
+Crossing the border on Interstate 89 was incredibly simple.
+We were in Montreal by dusk.

 On our second day in Montreal we visited St. Joseph’s Oratory and explored Mount Royal, the large mountain that looms over Montreal.
-Although St. Joseph’s was impressive from the outside and offered beautiful views over the city and to the St. Lawrence River, the inside was modern and nowhere near as intricate as the smaller churches in Montreal.
-However, the magnificent size was impressive to see in person and the baby thoroughly enjoyed climbing the hundreds of stairs at the monument.
+St. Joseph’s was impressive from the outside and offered beautiful views over the city and to the St. Lawrence River.
+However, the inside was modern and nowhere near as intricate as the smaller churches in Montreal.
+But the magnificent size was impressive to see in person.
+The baby thoroughly enjoyed climbing the hundreds of stairs at the monument.

 Our final day in Montreal we set out to explore a bit more of the city.
-Like any urban area, it was a bit tricky navigating busy sidewalks with a stroller, but we did enjoy exploring the downtown and the campus of McGill University.
-Our favorite discover, however, was the Place des Arts complex outside the Museum of Contemporary Art.
+Like any urban area, it was a bit tricky navigating busy sidewalks with a stroller.
+But, we did enjoy exploring the downtown and the campus of McGill University.
+Our favorite discovery was the Place des Arts complex outside the Museum of Contemporary Art.
 The plaza was full of interactive art displays and performers.
-The water fountains and musical swing set kept the baby – and adults – entertained all afternoon, and this was a great place to mix with tourists and locals.
+The water fountains and musical swing set kept the baby – and adults – entertained all afternoon.
+This was a great place to mix with tourists and locals.

-Eastern Canada Road Trip Days Five through Seven: Quebec City
+Eastern Canada Road Trip Days 5-7: Quebec City

 Early on our fifth day, we set out for Quebec City.
 Somehow, I knew little about this gem, which is often overshadowed by Montreal, and had no idea what was ahead for us.
 If I did, we would have planned more time in Quebec, a city that I fell in love with.